Last updated: 02/04/2009

 We get the registration question a lot.
 Here is what we did - it is based on Texas registration, and doing this registration in Livingston where they are familiar with strange RV stuff; however, every state is different.

-We chose to title the tractor as a motorhome.
-You can do this in TX if you show that the tractor is self-contained.
-The following link will show you the Title and Registration Bulletin #069-02 that explains this registration option to the county tax assessors (registration in TX is done by the county tax folks, not the DMV).
-Look here: Texas HDT/Motorhome Registration.
-The advantage of titling as a motorhome is that you are exempt from all CDL requirements (which you can escape other ways, as well), and that in other states, you will be exempt from running through the scales.
+The advantage of titling as a motor home is that you are exempt from all CDL requirements (which you can escape other ways, as well), and that in other states, you will be exempt from running through the scales.
 Some states require any truck over 8,000 lbs (or other weights) to cross the scales EVEN if you are not commercial.
-This is the major advantage of motorhome vs. truck in Texas.
+This is the major advantage of motor home vs. truck in Texas.
 Your insurance may be lower as well, but I have no data to support that.

 Here is the process.

-• You need some pics of the tractor.
+• You need some pictures of the tractor.
 Front and side views, at a minimum.
 I went armed with all four sides, but they only used the front view.
 You cannot register without this.

-• You also need pictures of the modifications you have made to the tractor to turn it into a motorhome.
-I used pics of the bed, the refrigerator, the microwave, and permanent shore power.
+• You also need pictures of the modifications you have made to the tractor to turn it into a motor home.
+I used pictures of the bed, the refrigerator, the microwave, and permanent shore power.
 Along with this you need a written statement of your modifications, and that they are permanent (I hand wrote it on the spot).
 There was no inspection of any of these items in my case, and I know of no one who has encountered inspections.
 It is the county tax people who issue the title and registration and they are mainly interested in your $, in my opinion.

 The LLC Option